-As you think about studying Arab, you many notice that the language has several dialects.
+As you think about studying Arabic, you many notice that the language has several dialects.
 This may lead you to ask “Why are Arabic dialects so different?”
 Well, the main reason is that each language evolves on its own in different regions.
-Such is the also the case with Arabic.
+Such is also the case with Arabic.
 Thus, no matter where you travel in the Arab world, it may be a bit of a challenge trying to understand the local dialect.

 What’s more, these differences are often much more than pronunciation.
 That is, things like colloquialisms, slang, tone, and the like also change from region to region.
 Some may be very close to each other while others are closer to the other side of the spectrum.
-The good news is, however, this is where your Modern Standard Arabic of Egyptian dialect will be most handy.
+The good news is, however, this is where your Modern Standard Arabic or Egyptian dialect will be most handy.

 In places like Morocco, on the other hand, Arabic can sound a lot different than that which you hear on the streets of Amman, for example.
 However, don’t let this dissuade you from learning Arabic.
 When you’ve got the basics down pat, your Arabic will be clear to most native Arabic speakers you come across.

 So, how many dialects of Arabic are there and where can you learn these different Arabic languages?
 Well, to answer the first part of your question, there are just too many dialects to mention in a simple blog post.
 However, as to the second part of your question, we will look at a few dialects of the most well-known places you can learn them.

 Egypt is a treasure trove of culture and history, and we really couldn’t suggest a better place to start your Arabic journey.
 Of course, you should start with the pyramids of Giza.
 After, walk the streets of Cairo.
 Here, you’ll get a feel of the people and the culture, something few Westerners ever get to experience.